-To get started in the Cardiac Sonography program in either the adult or pediatric track, complete the admissions process at El Centro College.
+To get started in the Cardiac Sonography program, complete the admissions process at El Centro College.

 If you are planning to earn an associate degree or certificate, please note that you must complete 25 percent of your degree requirements at the college awarding the degree.